cinepi/cinepi-sdk/README.md

 CinePI cameras are based around Raspberry Pi hardware / software.

-1st party camera modules from Raspberry Pi come with supported out of the box, 3rd party sensor modules designs from [Will Whang](https://github.com/will127534) and [Soho-enterprise](https://soho-enterprise.com/) are also supported.
+1st party camera modules from Raspberry Pi are supported out of the box, 3rd party sensor modules designs from [Will Whang](https://github.com/will127534) and [Soho-enterprise](https://soho-enterprise.com/) are also supported.

 ## Mainboards
 - ~~Raspberry Pi 4B / Compute Module 4~~ (***Untested***)